hasura/engine-plugin-restified-endpoint/README.md

 - Transform GraphQL queries into REST-like endpoints
 - Configurable endpoint mapping
 - Authentication support
-- Variable extraction from URL parameters, query strings, and request bodies
+- Variable extraction from URL parameters, query strings, and request body
 - OpenTelemetry integration for tracing

 ## How it works